catkrahl/marp-template/README.md

 ## Making a presentation

-### Front-Matter
+### Front Matter

-To make sure that marp (and VSCode if used for a live preview) can properly handle this theme, you have to start your presentation markdown file like this:
+To make sure that marp (and VSCode if used for a live preview) can properly handle this theme, you have to start your presentation markdown file with some front matter (header, footer and pagination can be set to your liking):

 ```markdown
 ---